Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods

-Current methods for prediction are dominated by numerical weather prediction (NWP) models.
-These models use a set of initial conditions and equations that govern physical phenomena to simulate weather occurrences.
-These are often made more reliable by running an ensemble of simulations with slightly different starting conditions.
-There are currently a few limitations with these methods however.
-Firstly, they require a lot of computational power.
-To simulate these complex interaction uses more compute the longer the simulation is run.
-While a simulation for the next couple of weeks might be feasible, the cost increases rapidly the further into the future the predictions are, making predictions at a lead time of months in advance only possible for large organizations with massive computational resources.
-Besides this, West Africa is an area of the world particularly lacking in station data, that is, rain data collected on the ground at weather stations in the area of interest.
-This data tends to be the most accurate for rainfall data whereas satellite-derived products usually have some bias.
+Current WAM forecasting methods are dominated by numerical weather prediction (NWP) models.
+These models use a set of initial conditions and equations that govern physical phenomena to forecast weather patterns.
+These are often made more reliable by running an ensemble of simulations with different initial conditions.
+Nevertheless, NWP models possess several notable limitations.
+Firstly, the simulation of these complex interactions requires significant computational resources.
+For seasonal predictions, not only do computational demands grow, but the error of these models increases with greater lead times as well.
+Therefore, this can make seasonal predictions infeasible and inaccurate, especially for smaller centers with less access to state of the art models and equipment.
+Furthermore, West Africa is an area of the world particularly lacking in rainfall data collected on the ground at weather stations.
+This data is usually the most accurate for rainfall measurements, whereas satellite-derived products almost always have some bias.
 Sparse station data poses challenges for both the initialization and evaluation of NWP models.
-Ground observations are vital for calibrating and validating the precipitation fields produced by these models.
-Lastly, in most studies that investigate accuracy of NWP models for prediction of onset, they often run hindcasts.
-This means that, given some point in the past, they run the simulation from that date until some later date where we have real-world observations to be able to compare the results.
-However, since these NWP models usually exhibit bias, before running the simulation to extract predictions, they use some method of bias-correction.
-The issue is that this introduces spurious skill into the model, since in a real-time forecasting situation we would not have access to future precipitation data and therefore could not perform such bias correction.
-In a machine learning (ML) context, the problem of the model having access to data that it shouldn't at prediction time is known as "data leakage".
+Since ground observations are vital for calibrating and validating the precipitation fields produced by these models, the lack of accurate station data degrades the quality of the model's forecast.
+Lastly, in many studies that investigate accuracy of NWP models for forecasting WAM variables, hindcasts are often used.
+This means researchers run a simulation from over a period for which there are real-world observations.
+Since NWP models exhibit bias, a bias-correction method is used based on the observed data in the time period the forecast is run.
+Yet, issues arise when bias correction is done based on knowledge of weather patterns that would normally not be known at the time of a forecast.
+In studies where this is done, it is possible that this inflates metrics of skill for the model.
+This is similar to a ``data leakage" problem in machine learning